datakind/data-recipes-ai/README.md

 >>
 ```

 The first thing you will want to do is run 'checkout' to get all the recipe code from the database onto your computer so you can run them.
 Once you have them locally, you can edit them in tools like Visual Studio code.
+They will appear in folder './management/work'.

 To run recipes locally you can use the CLI 'run' command.
 This will run the recipe in the same environment, and will save the results like sample outputs, for you so they can be published back to the database.

 You can create new recipes by entering 'add', where you'll be prompted for an intent.
 This will call an LLM to generate a first pass at your recipe, using the data that's in the data recipes environment.

 When ready, you can check in your new and edited recipes with 'checkin'.

-### Other approaches

-You can also configure VS Code to connect to the recipe-manage container for running recipes ...

-1. Install the DevContainers VSCode extension
-2. Build data recipes using the `docker compose` command mentioned above
-3. Open the command palette in VSCode (CMD + Shift + P on Mac; CTRL + Shift + P on Windows) and select

-   `Dev Containers: Attach to remote container`.

-   Select the recipe-manager container.
-This opens a new VSCode window - use it for the next steps.
-4. Open folder `/app`
-5. Navigate to your recipe in sub-folder `checked_out`
-6. Run the `recipe.py` in a terminal or set up the docker interpretor

 # Autogen Studio and autogen agent teams for creating data recipes